 - Beat in cream, peppermint extract, and food colouring until well combined.

-- Pair cooled cookies for size, and spread the bottom of one cookies with about 2 tsp of peppermint filling.
+- Pair cooled cookies for size, and spread the bottom of one cookies with about 2 teaspoon of peppermint filling.
 Top with anoother cookie and repeat with remaining cookies.

 - Roll the sides of cookies in crushed peppermints to garnish.